 Mold is extremely common in homes across the country — no matter where you live, chances are you’ve dealt with it in some way.
 Despite the several different types of mold, black mold tends to cause serious concern for homeowners because of its known dangers.
-There’s a lot of fear and controversy surrounding black mold and the health risks it may pose, so it’s important to be well informed on what you’re dealing with and how to deal with it.
+There’s a lot of fear and controversy surrounding black mold and the health risks it may pose, so it’s important to be well informed on what you’re dealing with it.

 How Long Does It Take for Black Mold To Grow?